 How to tell if you have a herniated disc

-Is that pain in your neck or back that is taking you away from your work and family a herniated disc or just a strained muscle?
+In many cases neck or back pain is the result of a minor injury such as a strained muscle that improves over a short period of time.
+However, more persistent pain could be the result of a spine condition such as a herniated disc, especially if it is accompanied by other symptoms.
 While a physician’s diagnosis is the only way to be sure, there are some distinct symptoms of a herniated disc you can look for.
 If you are experiencing these issues, you can bring this information to your doctor to pinpoint the source.

 Common herniated disc symptoms

 When a spinal disc ruptures, it can cause the nerves on the hard outer layer to become inflamed, causing local pain in the area of the disc.
-However, if the expelled inner disc material compresses on the spinal cord or a nerve root exiting the spine, it can cause radiating symptoms out to other parts of the body.
+However, if the expelled inner disc material compresses on the spinal cord or an exiting nerve root, it can cause radiating symptoms out to other parts of the body.
 These are some of the sensations that can indicate a herniated disc:

 - Muscle weakness